atpar/claims-token/README.md

 category: ERC
 created: 2019-03-01
 require: ERC-20 (#20), ERC-223 (#223)

 ---

+# DRAFT!
+Claims Token EIP

 ## Simple Summary
 A standard for a token that represents claims on future cash flow of an asset such as dividends, loan repayments, fee or revenue shares among large numbers of token holders.

-* Efficient handling of fractional ownership of cash-flow claims
+- Efficient handling of fractional ownership of cash-flow claims
-* Scales well to a large number of token holders and frequent transfers
+- Scales well to a large number of token holders and frequent transfers
-* Takes care of claims to past cash flows by dynamically accounting for token transfers
+- Takes care of claims to past cash flows by dynamically accounting for token transfers
-* Fully ERC-20 compliant
+- Fully ERC-20 compliant
-* Supports funds in Ether or in ERC223 compatible tokens
+- Supports funds in Ether or in ERC223 compatible tokens
-* Total supply must be immutable
+- Total supply must be immutable

 ## Abstract